Whitegoods Help article

 Hoover Mid-range American/British, founded 1908, genericised UK household name

-This three-tier structure, with Haier at the premium end, Hoover in the mid-market, and Candy serving the more accessible end of the market, mirrors the approach taken by other major appliance groups such as Electrolux (with AEG, Electrolux, and Zanussi) and BSH (with Siemens, Bosch, and Neff).
-Separate guides to the Candy and Haier brands are available in the Whitegoods Help brand guide series.
+This three-tier structure – with Haier at the premium end, Hoover in the mid-market, and Candy serving the more accessible end of the market – mirrors the approach taken by other major appliance groups such as Electrolux (with AEG, Electrolux, and Zanussi) and BSH (with Siemens, Bosch, and Neff).
+Separate guides to Candy home appliances and Haier home appliances are available in the Whitegoods Help brand guide series.

 What appliances does Hoover make for the UK market?